felipe-olegario/php/README.md

-This application utilize
+This application utilize:
-  -html
+  - html
-  -css
+  - css
-  -js
+  - js
-  -php
+  - php

 To run this application:
   - docker-compose up --build